Kinto/kinto-http.js/README.md

 #### Options

 - `headers`: Custom headers object to send along the HTTP request;
-- `safe`: Ensures the record hasn't been modified in the meanwhile if `last_modified` is provided; otherwise ensures the record won't be overridden if it already exists on the server (default: `false`).
+- `safe`: Ensures the resource hasn't been modified in the meanwhile if `last_modified` is provided; otherwise ensures the record won't be overridden if it already exists on the server (default: `false`).

 ### Deleting record